-qC94.1
+gC94.1

-For the avoidance of doubt rC65.2 does not oblige you to disclose cautions or criminal convictions that are "spent" under the Rehabilitation of Offenders Act 1974 unless the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (SI 1975/1023) applies.
+For the avoidance of doubt rC65.2 does not oblige you to disclose cautions or criminal convictions that are "spent" under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (SI 1975/1023) applies.
 However, unless the caution or conviction is immediately spent, you must notify the BSB before it becomes spent.